 The High Court’s ruling, delivered in May 2022, was an unequivocal loss for Dechert and a “devastating” blow to Gerrard.
 The near 400-page judgment found that Gerrard had not only acted negligently but also in reckless disregard of his duties as ENRC’s lawyer.
 He was identified as the “instigator” of the “highly damaging” leaks to the press as well as of the disputed contacts with the SFO, which were held to be unauthorised and a “gross betrayal of his own client”.
 Described by the court as “obsessed with making money”, Gerrard was found to have been motivated primarily by the financial rewards of an increased scope of work that would likely follow from the SFO’s involvement.
 The court subsequently sent its judgment to the Solicitors’ Regulation Authority, who have received a number of further complaints relating to Gerrard’s conduct of other cases.

 On the other hand, the court rejected all the other allegations advanced by ENRC against the SFO, including the claim the agency had committed “misfeasance in public office”.
 The result was that the court declined to grant any of the key demands sought by ENRC at this stage.
-Seen in this light, the outcome is a welcome breakthrough for the SFO as it leaves its investigation into ENRC fundamentally intact.
+Seen in this light, the outcome was a welcome breakthrough for the SFO although the future of the agency’s investigation into ENRC remained uncertain.

 ENRC sues the SFO – again